Joe Biden to pause oil and gas sales on public lands: AP sources

 Tiernan Sittenfeld, a top official with the League of Conservation Voters, called that criticism off-base.
 "The reality is we need to transition to 100% clean energy" in order to address climate change, she said Tuesday.
 "The clean energy economy in New Mexico is thriving,'' Sittenfeld added, citing gains in renewable energy sources such as wind and solar power.

+Rob Black, president of the New Mexico Chamber of Commerce, said the expected moratorium would be "devastating" to his state, while failing to reduce carbon emissions in the Southwest.

+A leasing moratorium "won't reduce demand for oil, Black said, but would merely move production from federal lands to private lands in New Mexico and Texas, where an oil boom is occurring in the Permian Basin.
+Only 2% of land in Texas is federally controlled, compared with about one-third in New Mexico.

-The Biden administration has pledged to spend billions to assist in the transition away from fossil fuels such as oil, gas and coal, and Biden has said creating thousands of clean-energy jobs is a top priority.
+The Biden administration has pledged to spend billions to assist in the transition away from fossil fuels such as oil, gas and coal.
+Biden has said creating thousands of clean-energy jobs is a top priority.